Station refurbishment? Well some men turned up did a little and put some screens up and then cleared

 Borth is to have extra car parking space made available in conjunction with the introduction of the enhanced train service.
 Also, we understand there are plans to close at least one of the level crossings in the Borth area, though at present we are not sure which, given that there is a choice of EIGHT, including foot crossings!
 We think that either Capel Sion or Capel Soar may be involved.

-We understand that the Station Action Group continues to make slow progress against all the hurdles placed in their way.
-They have recently been discussing the future of the level crossing at the site of the station with Network Rail.
+Carno We understand that the Station Action Group continues to make slow progress against all the hurdles placed in their way.
+They recently had a meeting with Edwina Hart at Carno

 Powys County Council is pressing ahead with plans to apply to the Welsh Government for a grant to redevelop